Learn how to provide feedback on the Umbraco Documentation.

 Branch name example: cms/new-content-app-tutorial

-Locate the section/folder in the existing structure, where your article fits.
+Locate the section or folder in the existing structure where your article fits.

-The file name needs to be all small caps and use hyphens instead of spaces.
+The file name needs to be in small caps and use hyphens instead of spaces.

 The documentation is versioned using directories in the root of the repository.
 The major Umbraco CMS version number is used to name the directories, and you will find documentation for each versioned Umbraco product within them.

-The following sections of the Umbraco Documentation are following the versioning strategy:
+The following sections of the Umbraco Documentation follow the versioning strategy:

 Umbraco CMS